theresemyl/placematch/README.md

 Currently working on the following bugs:

 - Google Map not updating until second re-render, requires you to click out of the map page and back to register the location selected to pull a new list of restaurants.
 In the process of testing a few solutions.
-- API call to Nearby Search can timeout if the call is taking too long.